NamanSharma16/sample_website/README.md

 # sample_website
 This is a simple website with a responsive design.
-HTML and CSS is used to design.
-(No Bootstrap)
+Simple Bootstrap, javascript, HTML and CSS is used to design it.